If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 It’s not often that you hear people saying that a hand auger cuts through ice like a hot knife through butter!
 But when they do, you should listen.

 When we tested the StrikeMaster Lazer Hand Auger we were impressed.
 What impressed us most was the ease of use, how sharp the blades are, and the stainless steel construction.
+The blades on this Strikemaster Hand Auger are made of twin chrome alloy stainless steel which cut ice with precision.
+This unit is easy to convert to use with a drill for even faster and easier drilling.

 If you’re going to use a hand auger, then this is THE one you want to use.
 When drilling holes, it cut through the ice almost twice as fast as other comparable hand augers.